Vasconic substrate hypothesis: Origin of the vigesimal numerical systems in Europe

 Vennemann argues that the vigesimal numerical systems in the modern Celtic languages, in French and Danish are a remnant of the Vasconic vigesimal counting system.
 According to Manfred Kudlek, Old Irish and Gallic did not have vigesimal counting systems and neither did Old Norse.
 The vigesimal systems in the respective languages developed during the Middle Ages, e.g. Danish started to use a vigesimal system in the 13th/14th century.
 Therefore, the French system cannot be the result of Celtic influence.
 Kudlek proposes that the Celtic and Danish systems are loans from French.
 Brigitte Bauer, too, rejects substratal influence.
 She suggests that intrasocietal developments, e.g. in the monetary system, may explain the adoption of vigesimal systems.

 Genetics

-Manfred Kayser and Lutz Roewer, both experts on genetics, commented in 2013 that genetics do not reveal anything about the languages spoken by the individuums.
+Manfred Kayser and Lutz Roewer, both experts on genetics, commented in 2013 that genetics do not reveal anything about the languages spoken by the individuals.
 Furthermore, the information genetics can deliver on population historical hypothesis is limited.

 Dieterlen and Bengtson find the distribution of blood factors and haploid groups is convincing evidence for Basque settlement in Western Europe before the Indo-Europeans settled there in line with Vennemann's hypothesis.
 They note that similarity between the distributions in Basque areas and Sardinia.